Brittany Bannish Laverty, Ph.D.

 Research, Published Work, and Scholarly Activities

 Bannish BE and Laverty SM.
 Exploring modeling by programming: insights from numerical experimentation.
 In: Wootton A, series editor.
 Foundations for Undergraduate Research in Mathematics.
-Birkhauser. (in press)
+Birkhauser.
+(2020)

 Leiderman K, Bannish BE, Kelley MA, and Palmisano AM.
 Mathematical models of thrombus formation and fibrinolysis.
 In: Topaz O, editor.
 Cardiovascular Thrombus: From Pathology and Clinical Presentation to Imaging, Pharmacotherapy and Interventions.
 Academic Press.
 Chapter 5, (2018). p.
 67-82.